admin1

 A Simple Guide to Tire Bolts and Nuts

-You may not think much about your tire bolts and nuts.
+You may not think much about your tire bolts and lug nuts.
 Your car uses one of two systems.
 Lug nuts are small fasteners.
-They screw onto studs that are fixed to your vehicle’s wheel hub.
+They screw onto studs that are fixed to your vehicle’s wheel hub and wheel locks.
 Lug bolts, also called wheel bolts, are long bolts.
 You pass this single lug piece through the wheel and screw it into the hub.

 This simple design choice affects how you change a wheel.
 It also determines which parts you need, like quality lug components from suppliers such as Ningbo Fortune Auto Parts.